 Notice of Service Changes

-- The consortium is exploring extending our existing agreement under the same Master Service Agreement in which FluidSurveys was procured.
+- The organization that arranged the consortium contract for purchasing FluidSurveys, BCNet, is exploring extending our existing agreement under the same Master Service Agreement in which FluidSurveys was procured.
 The most likely result is a transition to a version of the parent company's product offerings (SurveyMonkey).

 - That product would be modified to meet BC FIPPA requirements in a similar way to FluidSurveys' approach.
 These modifications include providing hosting on Canadian servers, "locks" put in place to restrict access to survey data by support staff of the company, as well as other mitigations of both technical and contractual natures

 - Pending successful technical analysis of the ability to make needed modifications and satisfactory coverage of our contractual and privacy requirements, IT Services' current intention would be to continue with the existing contract and migrate to the newer product once that migration becomes possible.

 - Our current expectation is that our scheduling window may run as far as late 2018; our goal would be to consult with FluidSurvey users to find the least disruptive time to transition between products; our first preference would be a transition during the Fall 2017/Spring 2018 semester break if that aligns with the needs of the greater community

 - At this time, SFU IT Services expects that this transition process will be possible and will provide the best possible solution for moving forward in terms of feature set and continuity of service; however, contractual and technical details are still being worked out between the company and the BCNet consortium.